benprew/throwingbones/ben/blog/2010-11-16-command-line-scripts-with-sinatra/index.md

----
-title: Command line scripts with Sinatra
+% Command line scripts with Sinatra
-tags: sinatra

 ---

 There are times when I want to do batch processing or perform other command line activities that don't fit well into the web-framework.
 The trouble is, my db connection info is based on what